 - tudabeamer – Template for slides (DEMO-TUDaBeamer)

 - tudaletter – Template for a letter (DEMO-TUDaLetter)

 - tudaexercise – Template for exercise sheets (DEMO-TUDaExercise)

 The tuddesign templates offered formerly are not supported anymore.

 Download and installation

-After installation of the package tuda-ci within the TeX distribution of our choice, only the Logo of TU Darmstadt in PDF format has to be added somewhere within the local LaTeX tree or in the current working directory.
+After installation of the package tuda-ci within the TeX distribution of your choice, only the Logo of TU Darmstadt and the logos of the mechanical engineering extension (extract zip file) in PDF format have to be added somewhere within the local LaTeX tree or in the current working directory.
 Alternatively, you may download the following ZIP archive logo_bundle and extract it in the top level directory of the local LaTeX tree.

 Alternatively, the following installation options exist: